| Area | Details |

 - ✘ Cash intensive income with no proper trail: Especially problematic in non-regulated sectors.

-- ✘ Loans with no personal liability: Inmediate grounds for denial.
+- ✘ Loans with no personal liability: high-risk for refusal.

 - ✘ Offshore bank accounts with no supporting documents: Investor must show they personally own and control the funds.